 Either way, it’s a really great deal.

-If looking to take multiple courses, buy class bundles, and want to be a member of the Domestika Plus community, opting for the yearly payment is probably your best bet.
-By paying once a year, you’ll be getting a discount equivalent to three monthly payments.
+If you’re considering multiple courses, buying class bundles, and want to join the Domestika Plus community, I suggest opting for the yearly payment.
+You’ll get a discount equivalent to three monthly payments with an annual payment.

-Although it’s more expensive, the monthly plan still has considerable savings.
+Although slightly more expensive, the monthly plan still has considerable savings.
 At $9.99, it’s cheaper than buying a course (which costs $10-40), and it includes a course token to pick whichever course you want and keep it forever.
-If you want to take advantage of a special course bundle, the 20% discount is just icing on the case.

 Again, courses claimed through Domestika Plus tokens feature unlimited access — even after canceling your subscription.
-This is something other learning platforms with similar membership plans such as Skillshare and Udemy don’t offer.
+This is a benefit other popular learning platforms, such as Skillshare and Udemy, don’t offer.

-Also, the Open Course catalog has some really great courses.
-You won’t get to keep them, but there are literally hundreds of them so it’s a great way to test the waters for new hobbies.
+Also, the Open Course catalog has some really great courses!
+You won’t get to keep them, but there are (literally) hundreds of them, so it’s a great way to test the waters for new creative hobbies.

 How to try Domestika courses for free

-One way to get a taste of its courses for free is by watching Domestika Live on Facebook.
-These are hour-long tutorials and Q&A sessions hosted by teachers who have full courses on the platform.
+One way to get a taste of the platform’s courses for free is by watching Domestika Live on Facebook.
+These are hour-long tutorials and Q&A sessions hosted by teachers who feature lessons on the platform.

-They aren’t as in-depth as their paid counterparts, but these short sessions can be streamed free of charge.
-Audio can be in Spanish, English, or Portuguese, but there are no subtitles so make sure you pick one you can understand.
+Audio can be in Spanish, English, or Portuguese, but subtitles aren’t available, so make sure you watch in a language you speak or understand.

-“Crafty Tuesdays” are one of my personal favorites, and you can watch the full back catalog at the link below.
-Be aware that this program is part of the #StayAtHome movement, so they may not last forever!
+“Crafty Tuesdays” is one of my personal favorites, and you can watch the entire back catalog at the link below.

 Domestika review: Is it worth it?

-So at this point, everything looks great, but you might be wondering: Is Domestika worth it?
+So, at this point, everything looks great, but I suspect you may be wondering: Is Domestika worth it?

-I’ve been using the platform for years now, so here is a quick list of pros and cons based on my experience.
+Since I’ve been using the platform for years now, I wanted to share a quick list of pros and cons based on my experience.

 The TL:DR is that it’s my favorite platform for creative courses, and I highly recommend it, with a few minor caveats.